ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 In girls, ADHD frequently shows up as anxiety, perfectionism, overwhelm, and people pleasing.
 Trying harder than everyone around her and still feeling like she is falling short.
 Being told she is too sensitive, too scattered, too much — or not enough.

 Many women receive anxiety or depression diagnoses for years, sometimes decades, before anyone considers that ADHD might be at the root of it all.
-And when they finally get that answer, something profound happens.
-The narrative of their entire life begins to shift.
+And when they finally get that answer, something shifts.
 The things that felt like failures start to make sense.
 The shame that was never theirs to carry begins to lift.

 We see this.
 We understand it.
 And we have built a practice that honors it.